ngen-brett/gitlab-ce/doc/ci/variables/README.md

 Group-level variables can be added by:

 1. Navigating to your group's **Settings > CI/CD** page.
-1. Inputing variable keys and values in the **Environment variables** section.
+1. Inputing variable types, keys, and values in the **Variables** section.
 Any variables of [subgroups](../../user/group/subgroups/index.md) will be inherited recursively.

 Once you set them, they will be available for all subsequent pipelines.